Design Museum of Chicago

 The Design Museum of Chicago or "DMoC" (formerly Chicago Design Museum) is a museum of design in Chicago.
 It was founded by Tanner Woodford in 2012 as a pop-up museum, and hosted exhibitions in different venues around Chicago in 2012 and 2013.
 Following a successful Kickstarter crowdfunding campaign in 2014, the museum opened a permanent location in the Block 37 building.
 In late 2018, the museum moved to Expo 72 (72 E. Randolph St).
+After fourteen years, Tanner Woodford stepped down as executive director to found Iterative Work, an independent design studio.

 Mission and purpose

 The mission of the Design Museum of Chicago is to "educate, inspire, and foster innovation through design."

 Its programs are collaborative and community-based, largely relying on local volunteers for exhibit design, curation, registration, marketing, and other core museological functions.
 With a small staff, its foundation is "in its many volunteers' visions and labor."

 The museum is a non-profit 501(c)(3) organization that believes design has the capacity to fundamentally improve the human condition.
 It fosters free, open, and honest engagement with diverse audiences through a permanent collection, rotating exhibitions, and educational programming.